Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 ## Deploy from ARM/Bicep

 All of the resources in this post can be deployed using an ARM/Bicep template.
 A sample template is shown below, which creates empty apps without slots.
-The template can be modified to include slots and configure your deployment, or this can be done later.
+The template can be modified to include slots and configure your deployment, or this can be done later once deployment is complete as was done in this post.
 To learn how to deploy ARM/Bicep templates, see [How to deploy resources with Bicep and Azure CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/deploy-cli).
 If using this template, be sure to pay attention to the `ipRange` parameter and insert your specific range.

 ```yml
 @description('The location into which regionally scoped resources should be deployed.
 Note that Front Door is a global resource.')